bkrishna-hari/azure-data-box-get-dotnet-started/README.md

       Console.WriteLine("Confirmation number: {0}", shipmentPickUpResponse.ConfirmationNumber);
   }
+  else
+  {
+      Console.WriteLine("Shipment pickup will be initiated only when the job is in delivered stage.");
+  }
   ```

 ### Get copy log Uri
 Below code fetches list of copy log uri for the specified order.
-This will be allowed only when the order is in data copy or completed status.
+This will be allowed only when the order is in either data copy or completed status.

   ```
   string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group